jg1141/words_and_pictures/README.md

 to use the *say* utility to create .mp3 files from the words and add the file names (with key of "audio") to each block.
 Output goes into *test_output.json*.

 Don't have a Mac?
+Use

+> $ python json2mp3_google.py test_google.json

+to use the *Google Translate Text-to-Speech API* to create .mp3 files into the audio folder.

+Prefer your own voice?
 Use a sound file editor to create .mp3 files with names following the pattern of s + slide_block + .mp3:

 - s0_0.mp3 for full audio of first slide
 - s0_1.mp3 for audio of first block of words on first slide